virarkh/Statistics-for-DS/README.md

 When exploring data, the outliers are the extreme values within the dataset.
 That means the outlier data points vary greatly from the expected values—either being much larger or significantly smaller.

 ## Handling missing value
+Missing Data can occur when no information is provided for one or more items or for a whole unit.
+Missing Data is a very big problem in a real-life scenarios.
+Missing Data can also refer to as NA(Not Available) values in pandas.

 ## Inferential Statistics - Confidence Intervals
 The confidence interval is the range of values that you expect your estimate to fall between a certain percentage of the time if you run your experiment again or re-sample the population in the same way.